-Furthermore, No. NM Stat 26-2B-5 (2013) states that enrollees participation in the medical cannabis program does not relieve enrollees from criminal prosecution for certain activities.
-These
+Furthermore, state legislation declares that an enrollee’s participation in the medical cannabis program does not relieve them from criminal prosecution for certain activities.
+These activities may include:

-5) Transfer or distribution of product to anybody not authorized under this rule
+- Transferring or distributing any form of cannabis product to anybody not authorized under New Mexico MMJ legislation

 Can I Consume Cannabis in My Car?

-No. This would be considered a public place and would be prohibited under 26-2B-5 (4)
+No. This would be considered a public place, and is be prohibited under 26-2B-5 (4).